CDA Program Awardees

 Dr. Riley’s overall research goal is to develop clinical interventions to improve the health outcomes of adult African-Americans with asthma.
 Her REACH Equity project will refine and study a novel, patient-centered approach to remediate barriers to adherence to inhaled corticosteroids (ICS).

-Kai Sun, MD, Medical Instructor, Department of Medicine, Division of Rheumatology & Immunology
+Kai Sun, MD, Assistant Professor, Department of Medicine, Division of Rheumatology & Immunology

 Project Title: Reducing Disparities in Medication Adherence of Patients with Systemic Lupus Erythematosus